Single-source data: Companies

 "Project Apollo" was designed to be a single source, national market research service based on Nielsen's Home Scan technology for measuring consumer purchase behavior, combined with Arbitron's Portable People Meter system, measuring electronic media exposure.
 In January 2006, The Nielsen Company and Arbitron Inc. completed the deployment of a national pilot panel of more than 11,000 persons in 5,000 households.

-Seven advertisers (P&G, Unilever, Walmart, Pfizer, Pepsi, Kraft), S.C.
-Johnson, signed on as members of the Project Apollo Steering Committee.
+Seven advertisers (Kraft, Pepsi, Pfizer, Procter & Gamble, S.C.
+Johnson, Unilever, and Walmart) signed on as members of the Project Apollo Steering Committee.
 The Committee worked with Arbitron and Nielsen to evaluate the utility of multimedia and purchase information from a common sample of consumers.
 Individuals within the sample were given incentives to voluntarily carry Arbitron's Portable People Meter, a small, pager-sized device that collects the person's exposure to electronic media sources: broadcast television networks, cable networks, and network radio as well as audio-based commercials broadcast on these platforms.
 Consumer exposure to other media such as newspapers, magazines, and circulars was collected through additional survey instruments.
 The project was shuttered in February 2008 due to sample size, cost, and insufficient client commitment.

 Prior to Apollo, there were other attempts to provide single-source measurement in the U.S., including Arbitron's Scan America, which used pushbutton people meters; IRI's use of household tuning meters in its Behavior Scan markets; ADTEL; and ERIM.
 Outside the U.S. there have also been such efforts that have been discontinued except in England and in France where small single-source panels survive.
-In Germany and the Netherlands, the research agency GFK is currently running single-source panels under the name "Media Efficiency Panel" (MEP).
+In Germany and the Netherlands, the research agency GfK is currently running single-source panels under the name "Media Efficiency Panel" (MEP).
 In MEP online behavior and advertising contacts are measured in detail using a NURAGO browser plug-in.
 Off-line media consumption is measured using validated media consumption questionnaires.
 FMCG purchases are captured using a household scanner and durable purchases using an online system asking respondents to check in and register what goods they bought, where they bought them, and for what price.
 The German panel was launched in 2008 and is currently experimenting with the audio measurement using a mobile phone to capture advertising contacts on TV.
 More than 70 studies have currently been done in this panel by a large variety of advertisers.
 The Dutch panel was launched in July 2010.